 Core Competencies

-Chemical and micromechanical characterization of surfaces.
+Physicochemical and micromechanical characterization of surfaces and interfaces

-• Materials for Design
+• Materials psychophysics

 Fields of activity

-• Renewable Energy
+• Energy and transport

 Development of resistant materials for harsh environments.

-• Industrial Design
+• Industrial design

 Research Areas

-Material damage in harsh environments
+Material behavior in harsh environments

 Research unit